![]() | The Xenophile Historian |

 The economy of the world's most advanced countries has been powered by petroleum since (roughly) 1900.
 For more than half of the twentieth century, the cost of that petroleum was relatively cheap, and only in wartime did we worry about a shortage.
 Therefore, the price of oil was not a factor in economic ups and downs.
 The companies that brought energy to us became filthy rich (John D. Rockefeller was sometimes accused of being the real owner of the United States), but we had no fears that they would try to destroy Western civilization; after all, if they did destroy it, they would starve, too!
 Then the world's main oil production center shifted from Texas to the Middle East, the Organization of Petroleum Exporting Countries (OPEC) was formed, and the price of crude oil began to rise.

 As long as foreign (mostly American and British) companies controlled the oil wells of the Third World, they paid as little as possible to the host countries for the privilege of extracting the oil.
 Therefore you could say that the price increases of the early 1970s were only fair; it was time for the people living on and near the oilfields to get a piece of the economic pie.
-If all the OPEC countries did was make a profit, we wouldn't have much of a reason to complain.
+If all the OPEC countries did was make a profit, we wouldn't have much reason to complain.
 The problem was that they also quickly learned they could use that oil as a weapon, to force the developed countries to submit to their interests.
 We first saw this in the aftermath of the 1973 Arab-Israeli War, when OPEC stopped selling oil to the United States and the Netherlands for six months, causing the first of two serious energy crises in that decade.
 The second crisis came with the Iranian Revolution of 1979; Iran at that time only supplied the United States with 3 percent of the oil it needed, but losing access to those wells and refineries caused a 100 percent shortage!
 On top of all that, the Arabs, especially the Saudis, used their new-found wealth to buy the West bit by bit, from various choice pieces of real estate, to a chunk of FOX News stock, to the unsuccessful 2006 Dubai ports deal.

 Today it seems that oilfields are a bad influence on the countries that have them.
 OPEC is a front organization for terrorism; most of the countries that give money to terrorists are OPEC members, and they get that money from their oil industries.
 Look at who belongs to OPEC: Algeria, Indonesia, Iran, Iraq, Kuwait, Libya, Nigeria, Qatar, Saudi Arabia, United Arab Emirates, and Venezuela.
 Alas, most of them are corrupt and undemocratic, and all of them are Moslem except Venezuela.
 For a while I preferred filling up the family cars at gas stations that carried Citgo gas, because Citgo gets it from Venezuela instead of the Persian Gulf.
 Then Hugo Chavez became a real S.O.B., so now the only OPEC country I can buy from (and not feel guilty about it) is post-Baathist Iraq.